School Social Work Area of Specialization

 MSW students who choose this specialization take coursework that prepares them to do their advanced practicum in a school setting for one academic year.
 You will be required to pass the content area test for social work prior to entering your last semester of study.
 Students should apply for the Professional Educators License with a school social work endorsement in their last semester through the Illinois State Board of Education (ISBE), allowing them to obtain employment as a School Social Worker.
 In this role, social workers will assist in assessing grade school, middle school, and/or high school children's needs, especially if the children are showing deficits in learning.
 Once those needs are clearly identified, the worker will collaboratively develop individualized education plans (IEPs) to meet these needs, and in most cases, will work with the student and his/her teachers and family members to make the student's educational experience more successful.
 The worker will also provide individual, group, and family counseling services and serve as a broker in locating needed services within the community.
 Classes specific to School Social Work include, but are not limited to:

 - Classes specific to School Social Work include, but are not limited to:

 - SWK 463 Social Work Practice in Schools

 - SED 411 Survey of Special Education (taken through the Special Education department of the College of Education)

-Special Considerations with this concentration:
+Special Considerations with this specialization:

-- You will be required to successfully pass the Test of Academic Proficiency through the Illinois Certification Testing System prior to taking any classes in the advanced curriculum of the School Social Work Concentration.
+- You will be required to successfully pass the Test of Academic Proficiency through the Illinois Certification Testing System prior to taking any classes in the advanced curriculum of the School Social Work specialization.
 You may submit ACT or SAT scores in lieu of the TAP.

 - ACT Plus Writing: 22 composite score